laiboonh/react/README.md

 }
 ```

+## Middleware
-### Middleware is a gatekeeper between the Action and the Reducers.
+#### A gatekeeper between the Action and the Reducers.
 They are just functions that Action pass through before hitting the Reducers

 #### Hooking up the middleware
 ```javascript
 import ReduxPromise from 'redux-promise';